Would you like to be part of a global movement of changemakers?

 About the Systems Learning Team

-Catalyst 2030 offers the Intern the opportunity to work with young people from various countries and to challenge themselves within the context of a vibrant and growing movement.
-The ideal candidate is a Bachelor’s Degree or Master’s Degree student or someone who recently graduated with a background in international relations / affairs, international law, international development, social sciences or similar.
-See all current opportunities here.
+Catalyst 2030 offers the Intern the opportunity to work with young people from various countries, and to challenge themselves within the context of a vibrant and growing organisation.
+The ideal candidate is a masters student or has graduated with a background in international relations / affairs, international law, international development, social sciences or similar.

-- Leading and coordinating systems change learning events and programmes as part of the Systems Change Learning Series
+- Coordinating and/or supporting systems change events and workshops as part of the Systems Change Learning series and Masterclasses

 - Contributing to academic research projects undertaken in collaboration with various groups and partnerships within Catalyst 2030